-Trump on mission to sell US overseas as Senate trial resumes

-WASHINGTON (AP) — President Donald Trump is on a mission to sell the United States to the global business community just as his historic impeachment trial gets underway in the Senate.

-When the trial reconvenes Tuesday afternoon in Washington, Trump will be thousands of miles away trying to charm global CEOs at the World Economic Forum in Switzerland.
+Trump tells business leaders of ‘spectacular’ US economy

+DAVOS, Switzerland (AP) — President Donald Trump reverted to his role as salesman Tuesday, telling a gathering of the world’s top businessmen in the Swiss Alps that he’s led a “spectacular” turnaround of the U.S. economy and encouraged them to invest in America.

-His participation in the annual gathering in the Alpine ski resort of Davos will provide a conspicuous split-screen moment in a presidency familiar with them.
-The two-day Swiss visit will test Trump’s ability to balance his anger over being impeached with a desire to project leadership on the world stage.
+Trump addressed the annual World Economic Forum in Davos, Switzerland, hours before his historic impeachment trial was to reconvene in the U.S. Senate in Washington.
+The two-day visit will test Trump’s ability to balance his anger over being impeached with a desire to project leadership on the world stage.

-Speculation mounted that Trump would cancel the trip due to the trial, but aides said the president remained focused on producing results for the American people.

-Trump, who was scheduled to arrive early Tuesday in Switzerland, said he was attending the forum to encourage businesses to invest in the U.S.

-“We’re now where the action is,” he said at a farmers’ convention Sunday in Texas.

-The president will give a speech at the forum and meet with world leaders and business executives.
+He reminded the audience that when he spoke here two years ago, early in his presidency, “I told you that we had launched the great American comeback.”

+“Today I’m proud to declare the United States is in the midst of an economic boom, the likes of which the world has never seen before,” the president said.

+Trump spent much more of his approximately 30-minute speech talking about how the U.S. economy has performed under his leadership.

+“America is thriving.
+America is flourishing and yes, America is winning again like never before,” Trump said before talking about a newly signed trade deal with China and a pending trade agreement with Mexico and Canada.
+He also spoke of record low unemployment, stock market gains and millions of people removed from the welfare rolls.

-Swooping in for his second appearance at the conference, Trump was set to depart on Wednesday, jetting back to a Washington that will be consumed by the impeachment trial.
+Trump’s second appearance at the conference ends Wednesday when he travels back to a Washington that is consumed by the impeachment trial.

 The Democratic-controlled House impeached the Republican president last month for abuse of power and obstruction of Congress after it was revealed that he had pressed Ukraine’s president to announce investigations into former Vice President Joe Biden, a Democrat and a Trump political rival.
 Trump withheld foreign aid that Congress had approved for the Eastern European nation and dangled the prospect of an Oval Office meeting as leverage.